Diamond Education

 - Facet Alignment: Even and well-proportioned

-Always look for excellent symmetry between the two matching half moon diamonds.
-Both stones must mirror each other in size, curvature, length, and faceting.
-Ask to see them side-by-side and on either side of the center stone before committing to a purchase.
+Look for excellent symmetry between the two matching half moon diamonds.
+Both half-moon stones must also mirror each other in size, curvature, length, and faceting.
+Ask to see them side-by-side and on either side of the center stone.

 Length-to-Width Ratio

-The ideal length-to-width ratio for a half moon diamond is 2:1—a perfect half circle—which is the most visually balanced form for this shape.
-Ratios above 2:1 can make the stone appear too narrow and elongated, while ratios below 2:1 may appear too squat or compressed.
+A 2:1 ratio, which is a perfect half-circle, which is the most visually balanced form for this shape.
+Anything above this can make the stone look “skinny,” while ratios below 2:1 may appear too squat or compressed.
 Staying close to this 2:1 proportion ensures the most harmonious and recognizable half moon silhouette.

 Clarity